 The four comprehensive examinations are competency-based and involve the completion of the following activities and products:

-- Policy analysis.
-A written comprehensive analysis of a health care or human services policy.
+- Policy analysis: A written comprehensive analysis of a health care or human services policy.

-- Grant application.
-The development and submission of a competitive external research grant proposal.
+- Grant application: The development and submission of a competitive external research grant proposal.

-- Teaching portfolio.
-A portfolio reflecting on the teaching of a fully developed course using innovative instructional techniques.
+- Teaching portfolio: A portfolio reflecting on the teaching of a fully developed course using innovative instructional techniques.

-By completion of the program, students are expected to meet 10 exit competencies for providing interdisciplinary leadership in the three faculty functions of research, teaching, and service.
+By completion of the program, students are expected to meet 10 exit competencies for providing interdisciplinary leadership in the three faculty functions of research, teaching and service.

-- Demonstrate an understanding of health and human service organization and delivery in the United States, including current issues, problems, and trends in interdisciplinary practice.
+- Demonstrate an understanding of health and human service organization and delivery in the United States, including current issues, problems and trends in interdisciplinary practice.

-- Provide leadership in HHS.
+- Provide leadership in the health and human services.

 - Compete for research/program funding.

-- Apply innovative methodologies to curriculum development, teaching, and assessment and to use state-of-the-art instructional technologies.
+- Apply innovative methodologies to curriculum development, teaching and assessment and to use state-of-the-art instructional technologies.

-- Work as a faculty member synthesizing the three functions of research, teaching, and professional practice.
+- Work as a faculty member synthesizing the three functions of research, teaching and professional practice.